-The Optical Society is the leading professional home to 370,000 accomplished scientists, engineers, students and entrepreneurs.
+The Optical Society is home to 370,000 accomplished scientists, engineers, students and entrepreneurs.

 This community collaborates to fuel discoveries, shape real-life applications and accelerate achievements in the science of light.
 Through world-renowned publications, meetings and membership initiatives, OSA provides quality research, inspired interactions and dedicated resources for its extensive global network of optics and photonics experts.